Program Directed by

 Set out on a safari organized by close friends of Putney, who introduce you to two of Tanzania’s most famous wildlife parks.
 In Tarangire National Park, from the safety of our safari vehicles, search for lions on the banks of the Tarangire River and spot elephants wading in Silale Swamp.
 Then ascend the Rift Valley Escarpment and continue to Ngorongoro Crater for more wildlife viewing in this ten-mile-wide caldera, home to cheetahs, rhinos, and other rare megafauna.
 Drive through grassland, swamps, along lakes and rivers, and encounter lions, zebras, elephants, monkeys, flamingos, wildebeest, jackals, bat-eared foxes, hyenas, and birds of prey.
 Outside of Ngorongoro, visit a traditional Maasai home, or boma, and learn how livestock herding is central to this pastoralist community’s way of life.
 Join in campfire discussions with our professional safari guides about the history of wildlife conservation in Tanzania and successful projects underway to mitigate human-wildlife conflict in communities surrounding national parks.

-Fly from Arusha, Tanzania, to New York, by way of Amsterdam, with your group and a leader, then continue on to your final destination.
+Fly from Arusha, Tanzania, to New York with your group and a leader, then continue on to your final destination.
 To learn more about how we organize travel, click here.

 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.

-Meet your fellow high school student travelers and one or more of your leaders in New York, and fly together to Arusha, Tanzania, by way of Amsterdam.
+Meet your fellow high school student travelers and one or more of your leaders in New York, and fly together to Arusha, Tanzania.
 To learn more about how we organize travel, click here.

 Begin your trip at our mountain lodge at the foot of Mt.
 Kilimanjaro.
 Get to know your group and leaders, learn basic Swahili vocabulary, have a pre-climb orientation with your mountain guides, and go on a short practice hike.
 Learn about the people, cultures, and history of the Kilimanjaro region on a visit to a local coffee farm.
 Most local residents are Chagga, the ethnic group that calls Kilimanjaro’s southern slopes its ancestral home and produces many guides, porters, and other trekking staff.
 Explore the challenges that climate change presents for communities that rely on Mt.
 Kilimanjaro’s resources to sustain their livelihoods.
 See firsthand how local people depend on a healthy watershed to grow crops, and also the challenges they face today as weather is increasingly unpredictable.
 Learn from senior guides what skills and training you need to work on the mountain and why young Tanzanians are drawn to careers in the trekking and safari industries.
 Through discussions with your guides, leaders, and fellow students, document the development of climbing in East Africa and the important role it plays in Tanzania’s economy.